Ruben Cantu

 Ruben Montoya Cantu (December 5, 1966 – August 24, 1993) was an American convicted murderer who was executed for a murder committed when he was 17 years old.
 During the years following the conviction, the surviving victim, the co-defendant, the district attorney, and the jury forewoman made public statements that cast doubt on Cantu's guilty verdict.
+This resulted in Cantu's case being posthumously reviewed.
+In 2007, a 113-page report concluded that Cantu's conviction was justified.

+The report found that the recantations were inconsistent, unfounded, and/or tainted by a private investigator who was working on behalf of opponents of the death penalty.
+One had changed his story at least 8 times, one recanted only after receiving $1,000 meals, and a hotel room, then being subjected to questioning that was "improper and highly suggestive."
+Cantu had also repeatedly implicated himself in the murder to his friends, his lawyers, and even prison officials.

+Cantu was implicated in and admitted his guilt to several lesser crimes, including an incident in which he shot an off-duty police officer four times.
+However, he maintained his innocence to the end in the murder.
+Shortly after his conviction, Cantu wrote a note to the people of San Antonio saying: "I have been framed in a capital murder case.
+I was framed because I shot an off-duty police officer named Joe De La Luz."

 Background

 Ruben Cantu grew up with his mother and father until the age of 14, when the couple split up, with Ruben's mother moving 20 miles (32 km) away and Ruben and his father continuing to live in a trailer in a crime-ridden south San Antonio barrio.
 The neighborhood was home to a loose band of tough kids called the Grey Eagles, of which Cantu became a leader despite being rather small and in special-ed classes at school.
 By age 15, he was stealing cars for an organized auto theft ring, often spending days at a time driving stolen cars to Mexico for cash.
 When the San Antonio Police Department was embroiled in scandal, with vigilantes and drug-dealing officers well known to the community, Cantu was stealing cars and dodging the police.
 His older brothers had been arrested on drug and theft charges, but despite several run-ins with the police, Ruben never was convicted of anything before the November 1984 crime that led to his execution.